weaviate/weaviate/docs/en/use/batch_requests.md

 - `batch response`: refers to an array of responses
 - `batched response`: refers to an individual response in a `batch response`
 ### 1.1 Format
-Examples of the format used by a batch request and a batch response are detailed below (these were taken from the [Apollo blog](https://blog.apollographql.com/query-batching-in-apollo-63acfd859862)).
+Examples of the formats used by a batch request and a batch response are detailed below (these were taken from the [Apollo blog](https://blog.apollographql.com/query-batching-in-apollo-63acfd859862)).
-#### 1.1.1 Batch request
+#### 1.1.1 GraphQL batch request
 ```
 [
   {